hashicorp/terraform/website/docs/configuration/modules.html.md

-To retain the backward compatibility as much as possible, Terraform v0.13 continues to support the legacy pattern for module blocks that do not use these new features, but a module with its own provider configurations is not compatible with `for_each`, `count`, or `depends_on` and so Terraform will produce an error announcing that if you attempt to combine these features.
-For
+To retain the backward compatibility as much as possible, Terraform v0.13 continues to support the legacy pattern for module blocks that do not use these new features, but a module with its own provider configurations is not compatible with `for_each`, `count`, or `depends_on`.
+Terraform will produce an error if you attempt to combine these features.
+For example:
-example:

 ```
 Error: Module does not support count